orbeon/orbeon-forms-doc/form-runner/advanced/buttons-and-processes/actions-form-runner.md

     - Before this action, this was done automatically as part of the `save` action.
     - If the form is not in `new` mode, this action has no effect.
     - If permissions do not allow editing the data, this action has no effect.
+    - This preserves (and therefore does not reset) the current form data.
 - `edit-to-new`:
     - [SINCE Orbeon Forms 2023.1.4]
     - If possible, switch the detail page's URL from `edit` mode to `new` mode.
     - This also creates a fresh document id.
     - If the form is not in `edit` mode, this action has no effect.
     - If permissions do not allow creating new data, this action has no effect.
+    - This preserves (and therefore does not reset) the current form data.
 - `result-dialog`: Show the result dialog.
 - `review`, `edit`: Navigate to these Form Runner pages.
 - `show-relevant-errors`: